Feature classification and training¶

 application allows to compute the appropriate sampling rates per image

-and per class, in order to get samples that spans the whole images
+and per class, in order to get samples that span the entire extents of the images.

 It is first required to run the